Contact Us

 NATIONAL CHAMPIONSHIPS:

-Each member nation of the ISU holds a national championship each season for the federation’s own skaters.
+Member nations of the ISU hold a national championship each season for their own skaters.
 Most of the major national championships take place after the Grand Prix series ends (December - January).
-Some countries with fewer skaters combine their national championships, eg. the Four Nationals Championships, which includes skaters from Czech Republic, Slovakia, Poland and Hungary.

-Federations with deeper fields often use Nationals to determine which skaters will be sent to the ISU Championships in the second half of the season, including the World Championships or Olympics.
-But each federation has different criteria for assigning skaters, so Nationals isn’t always the deciding factor.
+Federations with deeper fields may use Nationals to determine which skaters will be sent to the ISU Championships in the second half of the season, including the World Championships or Olympics.
+However, each federation has different criteria for assigning skaters, and Nationals isn’t always the deciding factor.

 EUROPEAN & FOUR CONTINENTS CHAMPIONSHIPS: